syedtaha22/CPP-Neural-Network/README.md

 #### Training and Evaluation

 - **Training**: The model is trained over 10,000 epochs with a learning rate of 0.01.
 - **Evaluation**: Predictions are saved to a file for each epoch to track model performance.
+This file can then be parsed to get data for each epoch, and plotted with matplotlib in python.

 ### 9. Conclusion